amplify-education/asiaq_test/README.md

 * SSM documents have a default timeout of one minute.
 If this timeout is not otherwise overwritten, the output will still be returned but the command itself will be marked as a failure.
 * The output of SSM documents will be uploaded to an S3 bucket named using variables configured in `disco_aws.ini`, using the following scheme:
 `${s3_bucket_base}--ssm--${s3_bucket_suffix}`.
 Both variables can be made environment-specific, or the s3_bucket_suffix variable can be omitted entirely.
-If the bucket does not exist, dire consequences will likely ensue.
+If the bucket does not exist, then the output of SSM documents will be limited to 2500 characters.

 Testing Hostclasses
 -------------------